DimitrisJim/BIT/README.md

 A couple of useful resourses for anyone looking for more:

- - [tweakblogs entry][tweakblogs] is what I would recomment.
-After understanding the intermediate representation the code becomes as clear as day.
+ - [This tweakblogs entry][tweakblogs] is what I would recommend.
+After understanding the intermediate representation, the code becomes clear as day.
  - [This stackexchange question][seIntuition] also has a very nice description.
 It mainly talks about the 'a-ha' moment behind Fenwick Trees.